-Arrangements where reduction of current is not necessary The cooling of cables in flat formation by increased spacing will get better while the losses in metallic screens and sheaths will increase reducing the current-carrying capacity.
-Each case must be calculated separately.
-20 mm Systems placed on top of each other On structures or on wall 1 2 3 Correction factor 0.94 0.91 0.89 1 2 3 2d
+Arrangements where reduction of current is not necessary The cooling of cables in flat format by increased spacing will get better the losses in metallic screens and will increase reducing the current-capacity.
+Each case must be calcula separately. ion while heaths arrying A Systems placed on top of each other On structures or on wall 1 2 3 Correction factor 0.94 0.91 0.89 1 2 3 Correction factor 0.89 0.86 0.84 © 1 2d 0 1

-To demonstrate the importance of the ksf (service factor, current-carrying capacity), let us calculate a cable installation with the correct k factor but without setting it to correct value.
+To demonstrate the importance of the kSF (service factor, current-carrying capacity), let us calculate a cable installation with the correct k factor but without setting it to correct value.